-COVID-19 has made the post-university job search more challenging than ever.
+The post-university job search is more challenging than ever

 Graduation is an exciting event and a huge milestone in anyone's life.
 However, if you've graduated recently, your celebrations might be mixed with anxiety and uncertainty.
 The COVID-19 pandemic has affected the job market dramatically.
 With businesses cutting down on hiring and with internships and placement numbers also down, it's only natural to feel discouraged as you start your job hunt.